vincenttsang/HDR-Gain-Map-Convert/LOCALISATION.md

 ## How to Test

 1. Build and run the app in Xcode
-2. Change your system language to test different localizations
+2. Change your system language to test different localisations
 3. Alternatively, you can test in Xcode by:
    - Going to Product → Scheme → Edit Scheme
    - Under "Run" → "Options" → "App Language"